eyxxr1260/LeetCode/1784. Check if Binary String Has at Most One Segment of Ones/README.md

 ## Complexity Analysis

 * **Time Complexity: O(N)**
-* **Solution 1:** Iterates through the string of length `N` exactly once, performing `O(1)` checks at each character.
+  * **Solution 1:** Iterates through the string of length `N` exactly once, performing `O(N)` checks at each character.
   * **Solution 2:** The `std::string::find()` function takes `O(N)` time to scan the string for the target substring in the worst case.

 * **Space Complexity: O(1)**

   * Both solutions use a constant amount of auxiliary space.
 Solution 1 only uses a single boolean variable, and Solution 2 performs the search in-place without allocating additional memory.